BeaconCMS/live_monaco_editor/README.md

 <LiveMonacoEditor.code_editor value="# My Code Editor" />
 ```

-Or you can customize it:
+Or you can customize it as:

 ```heex
 <LiveMonacoEditor.code_editor